-- Bronze: The policy must cover any tenant with at least one child making no more than 125% of the federal poverty level. - Silver: The policy must cover any tenant making no more than 200% of the federal poverty level OR policy provides a flexible standard of indigence encouraging broad applicability and vests providers with discretion to determine indigence. - Gold: The policy must cover all tenants. - Limited coverage: Includes representation for evictions only. - Enhanced coverage: Includes representation for eviction and some proceedings functionally equivalent to eviction, such as subsidy terminations.
+- For a bronze, the policy must cover all tenants within an objectively defined group, such as tenants in publicly subsidized housing, seniors, tenants with disabilities, or any tenant with at least one child making no more than 125% of the federal poverty level. - For a silver, the policy must cover any tenant making no more than 200% of the federal poverty level OR the policy provides a flexible standard of indigence encouraging broad applicability and vests providers with discretion to determine indigence. - For a gold, the policy must cover all tenants.